Tag Archives: Tools

 Set up tags to re-use

-Before using Tag Manager, set up tags for contacts, firms, resources, and locations in Lists.
-You can use any word or phrase as a tag, and use as many tags as you need to define and organize entities.
+Before using Tag Manager set up tags for contacts, firms, resources, and locations in Lists.
+You can use any word or phrase as a tag, and use as many tags as you want to define and organize entities.
 Tags are especially helpful in organizing firms for marketing purposes and contacts for customer service treatment.
-For example, you might have a tag for your best clients (“Top 25”) who require constant monitoring.
+For example you might have a tag for your 25 best clients (“Top 25”) who require constant monitoring.

 Setting up tag lists in RB9 is recommended over entering tags manually in each entity.
-With preset lists, users select tags from drop-downs, which is faster than typing and eliminates misspellings, plus everyone in your company will have the same options to select from.
-A tag manually entered in one entity is not available to select later unless you add it to a tag list.
+With preset lists users select tags from drop-downs — which is faster than typing and eliminates misspellings — plus everyone in your company will have the same options to select from.
+A tag manually entered in one entity is not available to select later until you add it to a tag list.

 Apply tags to entities